zach2good/Coro-Roro/PERFORMANCE_PLAN.md

 **Architectural Trade-off:** The performance requirements necessitate breaking the original encapsulation boundary between coroutines and scheduler.
 This tight coupling is essential for handle-based optimizations and represents a deliberate design decision to prioritize performance over architectural purity.

 **Clean Dependency Management:** Despite the tight coupling, we maintain clean dependency injection by automatically propagating scheduler references through the coroutine promise system.
+The scheduler reference is set up during initial task scheduling and then automatically inherited by all child coroutines through the promise system.
 This approach is completely invisible to client code while ensuring testability and avoiding the complexity of global/static/thread_local scheduler management.

 **Execution Model:** Tasks (coroutines) are no longer standalone entities - they require a scheduler to execute.
 This fundamental change is justified by the dramatic performance improvements and the fact that the scheduler reference propagation is completely transparent to user code.
+The scheduler reference is only visible at the top level when scheduling tasks, and then automatically propagates through the promise system to all child coroutines without any user code involvement.

 ## Appendix: Test Results Summary